 Rates are in the form of a general-purpose levy and the benefits that a ratepayer may receive will not necessarily be to the extent of the rates paid in any one year.
-Benefits are consumed in different quantities and types over the lifecycle of the ratepayer, for example: maternal and child health, playgrounds, libraries, swimming pools, local laws, roads and footpaths.
+Benefits are consumed in different quantities and types over the lifecycle of the ratepayer, for example: playgrounds, libraries, swimming pools, local laws, roads and footpaths.